Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 developed empirically and expressed conceptually as expert knowledge.

-More recently, it has become increasingly possible to obtain both environmental covariate data and field soil observations in georegistered and digital format and to analyze and express relationships objectively and optimally, using statistical methods [@Pebesma2006TiG; @McBratney2011HSS].
+More recently, it has become increasingly possible to obtain both environmental covariate data and field point soil observations in georegistered and digital format and to analyze and express relationships objectively and optimally, using statistical methods [@Pebesma2006TiG; @McBratney2011HSS].
 Where the relationship between